Seal on a bedsheet

-The seal on a bedsheet is a type of design found on flags which consist of a central emblem, symbol, or motif—often a seal or a related graphic—superimposed on a single-color field.
-The design is often used in U.S. state flags, most commonly with a blue field, although it can be found elsewhere as well.
+The seal on a bedsheet is a type of flag design that consists of a central seal, emblem, or logo superimposed on a single-color field.
+Similar to a seal on a bedsheet, a logo on a bedsheet is a flag with a logo as central symbol.
+Seal based flags are often used in U.S. state flags, most commonly with a blue field, though they are also found elsewhere.
+Logo based flags typically have a white background and are often used in flags of newly formed regions, for example in French regional flags.

-As of 2025, approximately half of all U.S. states use a flag of this type.
-Even when the emblem used is not the official state seal, as is the case with flags such as the flag of Pennsylvania (which use the full coat of arms), flag designs in this style are often still colloquially referred to as a "seal on a bedsheet".
-While the abbreviation S.O.B. is convenient, its double meaning requires careful use to maintain clarity and professionalism in discussion.
+As of 2025, about half of all US states use a flag of this type.
+Even when the central emblem is not the official state seal, as is the case with flags such as the flag of Pennsylvania (which use the full coat of arms), flag designs in this style are often still colloquially referred to as a "seal on a bedsheet," or the abbreviation "SOB" (which has drawn reactions for its double meaning).

 The term was popularized by vexillologists as a critique of the perceived lack of distinctiveness and visual appeal in many U.S. state flags.
 Critics argue that these flags are difficult to recognize at a distance, especially when flown alongside other similar designs, due to their reliance on intricate seals and dark blue backgrounds.